Webb Yates Engineers — Stone Demonstrator

 2025

-The public installation, designed with Groupwork, stands on the Earls Court development site in west London and shows how pre-tensioned stone could replace steel and concrete as a primary structural material.
-Funded by Future Observatory and the UKRI Arts and Humanities Research Council, the project serves as a research tool and a statement of intent for more sustainable construction.
+The public installation, designed with Groupwork, sits on the Earls Court development site in west London and shows how stone could take the place of steel and concrete as a primary structural material.
+Backed by Future Observatory and the UKRI Arts and Humanities Research Council, the project works as both a research tool and a public statement about more sustainable construction.

-Nearly 40% of global carbon emissions come from the built environment, with around 11% from the construction of new buildings.
-Natural stone offers a route to cut this dramatically.
-Compared with a conventional reinforced concrete frame, the Stone Demonstrator reduces embodied carbon by about 70%, and by 90% when compared with steel.
+Nearly 40% of global carbon emissions come from the built environment, with about 11% tied to constructing new buildings.
+Natural stone offers a route to cut this sharply.
+Compared with a conventional reinforced concrete frame, the Stone Demonstrator drops embodied carbon by roughly 70%, and by around 90% when set against steel.

-The open-air structure rises three storeys, measuring 6.5 by 6.5 metres.
-It’s built from stone blocks connected by steel tendons and compressed to form pre-tensioned beams and columns.
-Floorplates combine pre-tensioned stone slabs with timber joists, while the roof is made from dowel-laminated timber.
-The stone brick façade is self-supporting and uses blocks with around 90% lower carbon emissions than standard fired clay bricks.
+The structure rises three storeys, measuring 6.5 by 6.5 metres, and is assembled from stone blocks threaded with steel tendons and compressed to form pre-tensioned beams and columns.
+The floorplates use a mix of systems: pre-tensioned stone slabs that follow the logic of the frame, dowel-laminated timber slabs, and a hybrid stone and glulam option invented by Webb Yates that fixes thin stone to glulam to create a lighter, low-carbon composite panel.
+The roof is dowel-laminated timber.
+The stone brick façade is self-supporting and uses blocks with around 90% lower emissions than standard fired clay bricks.

 The Stone Demonstrator sits within a wider push by Future Observatory and the AHRC to support sustainable design research, funding more than a hundred projects to date.
 The project runs alongside research led by Professor Wendel Sebastian at UCL, developing a practical design guide for stone structures.
 This work aims to make stone construction easier to adopt and lays the groundwork for future building codes.